 Since Vancouver 2010, Gough’s consistency has been remarkable.
-In the last three seasons, she has finished the year ranked in the top five of the World Cup standings, including second place overall in 2013-14 thanks to podium finishes in six of the nine races.
+In the last four seasons, she has finished the year ranked in the top five of the World Cup standings, including second place overall in 2013-14 thanks to podium finishes in six of the nine races.
 She added another bronze medal at the 2013 World Championships following a fourth place finish in 2012.

 As a strong starter, Gough is also a vital component in the team relay, setting the stage for Sam Edney as well as the doubles team of Tristan Walker and Justin Snith.
-In the event that made its Olympic debut at Sochi 2014, the quartet won silver at the 2013 World Championships following bronze in 2012.
+The quartet won silver at the 2013 World Championships following bronze in 2012.